pagkly/Zed/Investopedia3/Energy Risk Professional (ERP).md

 ## Attributes of an Energy Risk Professional (ERP)

-The study program to become an Energy Risk Professional (ERP) covers physical energy markets, financial trading instruments, valuation and structuring of energy transactions, [risk management](https://www.investopedia.com/terms/r/riskmanagement.asp) in financial trading, financial disclosure, [accounting](https://www.investopedia.com/terms/a/accounting.asp), and [compliance](https://www.investopedia.com/terms/c/compliancedepartment.asp).
+The study program to become an Energy Risk Professional (ERP) covers physical energy markets, financial trading instruments, valuation and structuring of energy transactions, [[risk management]](https://www.investopedia.com/terms/r/riskmanagement.asp) in financial trading, financial disclosure, [[accounting]](https://www.investopedia.com/terms/a/accounting.asp), and [[compliance]](https://www.investopedia.com/terms/c/compliancedepartment.asp).

-Individuals with the Energy Risk Professional (ERP) designation may work for banks, academic institutions, consulting firms, [asset management firms](https://www.investopedia.com/terms/a/asset_management_company.asp), and a wide variety of other organizations concerned with energy risk.
+Individuals with the Energy Risk Professional (ERP) designation may work for banks, academic institutions, consulting firms, [[asset management firms]](https://www.investopedia.com/terms/a/asset_management_company.asp), and a wide variety of other organizations concerned with energy risk.

 The designation equates to a specific degree level.
 For example, the ERP designation is equivalent to an American master's degree, the Regulated Qualifications Framework Level 7 in the United Kingdom, the Ontario Qualifications Framework Level 12 in Canada, and the Hong Kong Qualifications Framework Level 6 in Hong Kong.
 Degree equivalents also apply in the European Union, Singapore, Australia, India, the United Arab Emirates, and South Africa.2